-Madoi County is bordered by Dulan County to the north, Xinghai County and Maqen County to the east, Darla County and Sershul County of Sichuan Province to the south, Yushu City and Qumarleb County to the west, with a width of 207 kilometers from north to south, and a length of 228 kilometers from east to west, with a total area of 25253 square kilometers.
-The average altitude is above 4200 meters, and the annual average temperature is -4℃.
+It is 207 kilometers from north to south, and 228 kilometers from east to west, with a total area of 25,253 square kilometers.
+Average altitude is above 4200 meters, and annual average temperature is -4℃.
 It belongs to an alpine grassland climate.
 Erling Lake, Zhaling Lake, Donggetsona Lake, Xing Suhai lake, and Yellow River have made this county with rich water resources.

 Local climate Plateau mountain climate